 This Ain’t California (2012)

-Another historical work that combines actual archive footage with newly shot material made to appear vintage, this new movie had me fooled earlier this year when I fell in love with it.
+Another historical work that combines actual archive footage with newly shot material made to appear vintage, this movie had me fooled earlier this year when I fell in love with it.
 Yet the fact that its central figure, a skateboarding hero called “Panik,” never existed doesn’t take away from what the film is telling and showing us, which is a nostalgic truth about a counterculture scene in East Germany in the 1980s.

 I’m Still Here (2010)